cwestend/CWPal/README.md

 (see https://matplotlib.org/stable/tutorials/introductory/customizing.html)

-If you create a file in ~/.config/matplotlib/stylelib (default style directory for matplotlib, check yours with matplotlib.get_configdir() ) then you can just do:
+If you create a file in ~/.config/matplotlib/stylelib - default style directory for matplotlib, check yours with matplotlib.get_configdir() then you can just do:

 ```
 % import matplotlib.pyplot as pl